nwdigitalradio/n7nix/ardop/AUTO_STARTUP.md

 cd n7nix/ardop
 ./ardop_ctrl.sh -a ic706 stop
 ./ardop_ctrl.sh -f -a ic7300 start

- # only have to use the -f force flag once to re-write the systemd unit files for a particular radio
+ # Only have to use the -f force flag once to re-write the systemd
+ #  unit files for a particular radio

 ./ardop_ctrl.sh -a ic7300 status
 ```
 ##### Systemd unit files exec commands for IC-7300